 Many sound synthesis techniques focus on generating foreground sounds, which by themselves do not generally give a listener a strong sense of being in a real-world environment.
 This paper introduces techniques and paradigms for working with the totality of foreground and background sounds that compose a sound scene.

-Sound scene modeling by example is the creation of perceptually convincing sound scenes based on a set of existing sounds.
-The generated sound should be arbitrarily close to or different from the original sounds, based on the user's intention.
 Existing methods that deal with pre-recorded sound do not provide suitable analysis and synthesis techniques for a sound scene to be composed from selected components of different existing sounds.
 Naive approaches such as repeatedly playing or combining raw segments of original recordings do not sound convincing, while more complex synthesis methods lack flexibility both in creating scenes and in the amount of user control needed.

-Given one or more existing sound scenes, our task is to generate from these any amount of perceptually convincing sound that can be parametrically controlled to fit the user's specifications.
-One of our goals is to provide a flexible tool for easily modeling and generating sound scenes for entertainment (movies, TV, and games), Virtual and Augmented Reality, and art projects such as live performances and installations.
+Given one or more existing sound scenes, our task is to generate from these any amount of perceptually convincing sound, arbitrarily similar to or different from the original sounds, that can be parametrically controlled to fit the user's specifications.
+One of our aims is to provide a flexible tool for easily modeling and generating sound scenes for entertainment (movies, TV, and games), Virtual and Augmented Reality, and art projects such as live performances and installations.
 Towards this aim, we introduce TAPESTREA: Techniques and Paradigms for Expressive Synthesis, Transformation and Rendering of Environmental Audio.
-Our approach is based on the notion that sound scenes are composed of events and background sound, which are best modeled separately.
+Our approach is based on the notion that sound scenes are composed of events and background texture, which are best modeled separately.
 We separate a sound scene into the following components: (1) Deterministic events: composed of highly sinusoidal components, often perceived as pitched events, such as a bird's chirp or a baby's cry; (2) Transient events: brief non-sinusoidal events, such as footsteps; (3) Stochastic background: the "din" or residue remaining after the removal of deterministic and transient components, such as wind, ocean waves, or street noise.